Antonio Cafiero: Early and personal life

 Cafiero was born in Buenos Aires.
 He joined Catholic Action in 1938, and enrolled at the University of Buenos Aires, becoming President of the Students' Association.
 He graduated as an accountant in 1944, and earned a Doctor in Economic Sciences in 1948, teaching in the discipline as a professor from 1952 to 1984.
 Cafiero became a militant Peronist from the 17 October 1945 mass demonstrations in support of populist leader Juan Perón, and entered public service in 1952 as Minister of Foreign Trade in the latter's administration, serving until 1954.
 He married the former Ana Goitía, and they had ten children.

 Cafiero lost his wife of fifty years, Ana Goitía, in 1994.
 His son, Juan Pablo Cafiero, was appointed as Ambassador to the Holy See in 2008.
 He had been a national deputy for the Peronists and for FrePaSo, Minister for Social Development under Presidents Fernando de la Rúa and Eduardo Duhalde, and as Minister of Security for Buenos Aires Province.
 Another son, Mario Cafiero, served as a National Deputy from 1997 to 2005.
-His grandson, Santiago Cafiero (Juan Pablo's son) has been Chief of the Cabinet of Ministers under President Alberto Fernández since 2019.
+His grandson, Santiago Cafiero (Juan Pablo's son) served as Cabinet Chief and Foreign Minister.